Dark Mode

 12. 3D Elements

-3D depth and realism are no longer limited to gaming or animation — they’ve slowly become a mainstream design feature that improves functionality and storytelling.
+3D depth and realism are no longer limited to gaming or animation, as they’ve slowly become a mainstream design feature that improves functionality and storytelling.

 You can control visitors’ perception of on-page elements by applying different effects, such as parallax scrolling, hover animations and depth-based transitions.